eliabntt/eliabntt.github.io/README.md

 - Several different minor/major addition like SEO support and fixing the redirection.
 - Building sitemap correctly (`npm run sitemap`)

+Here I use the master branch as the `developement` branch, while the deploy branch is `gh-pages`

 Access the webpage [here](https://eliabntt.github.io)

 ## Prerequisites 🍪